 - Successful businesses are based on positive relationships with their customers.
-How can the integration of technologies improve these relationships?
+How can the integration of technologies like chatbots improve these relationships?

-- Do people like to do business with people or bots?
-What about the future?
+- What's more, do people prefer to do business with people or bots?

 ‘Chatbots are the new apps,” said Microsoft’s CEO Satya Nadella in 2016.

 In early 2016, the hype around chatbots couldn’t have been higher.
 Within the first 6 months of the Facebook developer tools launch, more than 30,000 Facebook messenger bots alone were created.
 The world of chatbots looked promising.